vpangng1/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * Paste the output of the `pwd` command here: /home/cabox/workspace
 * What directories and files do you see when you run `ls`?
 LICENSE file, challenge_files directory, nix_scavenger_hunt_stretch.md file, README.md file, nix_scavenger_hunt.md file, and super_scavenger.md file
-* ls will list the contents in the current directory. ls -alh is ls with three separate options. `-a` will list all files beginning with `.`, `-l` will list the files in a long format, `-h` will list the file size in human readable format
+* You can use options to modify how a command runs.
+Try using ls -alh to see the contents of your current directory.
+How are the results different when you use the -alh options?: all files and directories within the workspace are listed in a long format.
+There are additional details about the files like the file size and permission levels
 * Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command: `-a` will list all files beginning with `.`, `-l` will list the files in a long format, `-h` will list the file size in human readable format
 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
 Try running `ls /` to see what files are in the *root* directory of the filesystem: bin, boot, dev, etc, fastboot, home, lib, lib64, media, mnt, opt, proc, root, run, sbin, srv, sys, tmp, usr, var
 * A Unix filesystem has a few special shortcuts to refer to specific locations. `/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
 Use the `cd` ("change directory") command to move to the root directory: /